Analysis | Trump’s campaign sent nearly as many emails in the three weeks after the election as the three weeks before

 During each period, Trump himself was the most commonly identified sender, followed by a generic website-related address.

 While 22 emails in the three weeks before the election came from the first lady, former White House press secretary Sarah Sanders or Sen. Ted Cruz (R-Tex.), none in the three weeks afterward did so.
-In the three weeks after, Republican National Chairwoman Ronna McDaniel and Rudolph W. Giuliani sent a combined 11 emails after sending none in the three weeks before.
+In the three weeks after, Republican National Chairwoman Ronna McDaniel and Rudolph W. Giuliani, Trump’s personal lawyer, sent a combined 11 emails after sending none in the three weeks before.

 Vice President Pence was identified as the sender (sometimes alongside Trump) on nearly twice as many emails after the election as before.
-About as often, the emails that arrived in the three weeks after the election came from an entity specifically identified as seeking to defend the election results — an Orwellian identifier given what the results actually showed.
+About as often, the emails that arrived in the three weeks after the election came from an entity specifically identified as seeking to defend the election results — an Orwellian identifier, given what the results showed.

-Curious how this compares to the appeals from Biden?
+Curious how this compares with the appeals from President-elect Joe Biden?
 In the four weeks before Election Day, his campaign sent out 163 emails.
 In the nearly four weeks since, it sent fewer than 30, again according to the Archive of Political Emails compiled by DDTI.

 The rationale for the Trump requests is not mysterious.
 As has been noted, the focal point of the emails from the president’s campaign is that readers should make a contribution to help fight his loss.
 At the beginning, the money donated went not to legal challenges or recounts, but instead to retire campaign debt until a donor hit the federal contribution limit.
 Then money would go to the Republican Party.
 After this was publicly reported, the initial recipient was changed to a new political action committee formed by Trump.